ArduPilot/ardupilot_wiki/common/source/docs/common-imu-batchsampling.rst

 This data can be used in post-flight analysis to characterise vibration issues, most notably through the creation of graphs created from Fast Fourier Transforms of the data.

-.. note:

-   This is a relatively new feature in ArduPilot.
-No stable firmware has been released containing this feature

 Enabling Batch Data Collection
 ==============================

 The ``INS_LOG_BAT_MASK`` parameter specifies which IMUs in the system to log high-rate data for.
 Set this to 255 to collect for all sensors.

-``IMU RAW`` sampling must be enabled in your logging bitmask.
-This is bit 19, so you must either use a GCS which has checkboxes for each bitmask option or add 524288 to your current bitmask value.
+``IMU RAW`` sampling must not be enabled in your logging bitmask.
+The default LOG_BITMASK value is fine.

 ``INS_LOG_BAT_OPT`` must be set to one

-.. note:

-   ``IMU_FAST`` must be turned off in your LOG_BITMASK for batch sampling to work

 Collecting useful Data